 For your reading pleasure, exact bike measurements may be found in ITU Competition Rule for age group draft legal events 5.2 B (ii) located on page 27-28 of the 2016 ITU Competition Rules.

 QUESTION: I have a TT aero helmet I use during my non-draft legal triathlon events.
-Will this be allowed during the events in Clermont?
+Will this be allowed during the events in New Orleans?

 ANSWER: The bigger concern with helmets is whether the helmet is unaltered and undamaged, and clearly labeled by the manufacturer with the Consumer Product Safety Commission (CPCS) sticker.
 A helmet will not be allowed for use during competition without the original CPSC sticker in place.